SalomePlatform/sat/doc/src/installation_of_sat.rst

 .. code-block:: bash

-    tar xf salomeTools_5.3.0_satproject_salome.tgz # untar a standalone sat package, with a salome project cd salomeTools_5.3.0_satproject_salome
+    # untar a standalone sat package, with a salome project
+    tar xf salomeTools_5.3.0_satproject_salome.tgz
+    cd salomeTools_5.3.0_satproject_salome
     ls projects  # list embedded sat projects
     > salome
-    ./sat config -l  # list all salome application available for build
+    ./sat config -l  # list all salome applications available for build

 Finally, the project also provides bash scripts that get a tagged version of sat from the git repository, and a tagged version of salome projects.
-This mode is dedicated to the developpersi, and requires an access to the Tuleap git repositories.
+This mode is dedicated to the developpers, and requires an access to the Tuleap git repositories.